gitnikked/miniproject/README.md

 The path for the dataset in the code is \\data-master\\credit-card\\creditcard.csv

 Change directory of the pd.read_csv function according to where you download dataset to in relation to where Miniprojekt1.py is placed.
+Line 23 in Miniprojekt1.py

 Should be able to do a full run, but if hiccups happen, try running it cell by cell.